ryanmaclean/esrally-docker/README.md

 ## Usage

-There's are three ENV variables, one `ENDPOINT` var that defaults to `192.168.99.100:9200` for Kitematic use, but you can over-ride it as follows:
+There's are three ENV variables, one `PIPELINE`, which defaults to `--pipeline=benchmark-only`, an `ENDPOINT` var that defaults to `192.168.99.100:9200` for Kitematic use, but you can over-ride it as follows:

 ```
 docker run -it -e ENDPOINT="54.32.263.2:9200" ryanmaclean/esrally:latest